ThatAkani/List-of-Programs/README.md

 [Last.fm Scrobbler](https://www.last.fm/about/trackmymusic) - The Last.fm Desktop Scrobbler for Windows is app that updates your profile with what you’ve been playing on your computer.

 [Speedfan](http://www.almico.com/sfdownload.php) - Tool to read PC temps.

-[Search Everything](https://www.voidtools.com/) - tool that locates files and folders by name instantly.

 [MSI Afterburner](https://www.msi.com/page/afterburner) - The world’s most recognized and widely used graphics card overclocking utility (Download is at the bottom)